demirantay/notebook/syllabus-compsci.md

 # Compsci Syllabus

+Monthly reference for theory at the moment:
+ - (jun/jul/aug) --> Algorithms and Data Structures

 >  Think of this as Duolingo tree, you can reset them all and re-do them with more advanced notes.
 You are never done.

 Resources: